Nerogar/OneTrainer/docs/WebUI.md

 ## Current limitations

 - Minimal initial web front-end intended as a safe baseline
-- Not yet feature-parity with desktop tabs
+- Not yet feature-parity with all legacy desktop tabs
 - Single training job at a time per WebUI process